 2. Online Courses

-If your organization or volunteers are interested in expanding their skills, the library recommends multiple platforms that offer free online courses including coursera and edX.
+If your organization or volunteers are interested in expanding their skills, the library recommends multiple platforms that offer free online courses including edX.
 Course topic areas include marketing, communications, research, strategy, leadership and management.

 3. Job and Career Help